wheelnext/pep_xxx_wheel_variants/docs/design/plugin_api.md

 defined by the plugin are in the plugin's namespace, and the plugin defines all the valid feature names and values within that namespace.

-Within a single package, there can be only used plugin used for a given namespace.
-Attempting to load a second plugin sharing the namespace must cause a fatal error.
-However, in the wider scope there can be multiple mutually exclusive plugins using the same namespace.
+Within a single package, only one plugin can be used for a given namespace.
+Attempting to load a second plugin sharing the same namespace must cause a fatal error.
+However, it is possible for multiple plugins using the namespace to exist, which implies that they become mutually exclusive.
 For example, this could happen if a plugin becomes unmaintained and needs to be forked into a new package.

 Plugins are expected to be automatically installed into an isolated environment when installing packages, in order to facilitate variant